yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 "linkTitle": "Configure Admin Node Manager high availability", "weight":"12",
 "date": "2019-10-15",
-"description": "The Admin Node Manager is the central administration server for a gateway domain.
-It manages all the local gateways on a machine, collects monitoring information, manages dynamic settings, deploys configuration, and so on."
+"description": "Use `managedomain` to configure ANM high availability."
 }

-The Admin Node Manager (ANM) is the central administration server for a gateway domain, and is responsible for performing management operations across the domain.
+The Admin Node Manager (ANM) is the central administration server for an API Gateway domain, and is responsible for performing management operations across the domain.
 The Node Manager (NM) on each machine manages all the local gateways on that machine, regardless of the group they are in.
 This includes collecting monitoring information, managing dynamic settings, deploying configuration, and so on.

 In addition to managing the local gateways on its host, the Admin Node Manager communicates with the Node Managers in the domain to perform management operations across the domain.
 In this architecture, the Node Managers only communicate with the Admin Node Manager, and the API Gateway Manager, Policy Studio, and `managedomain` tools connect to the Admin Node Manager.
-For more details on Admin Node Manager architecture, see the [API Gateway Concepts Guide](/bundle/APIGateway_77_ConceptsGuide_allOS_en_HTML5).

 {{< alert title="Note" color="primary" >}}
-It is recommended that you configure at least two Admin Node Managers in a gateway domain for high availability (HA).
-This topic describes how to use the `managedomain` command to configure and secure multiple Admin Node Managers in a domain.
+It is recommended that you configure at least two Admin Node Managers in an API Gateway domain for high availability (HA).{{< /alert >}}
-{{< /alert >}}

 ## Hierarchy of SSL certificates in a domain